Pope-elect Stephen: Election to the Papacy and death

-Zachary died around 15 March 752 (aside from this, he may have died on either on the 12th or 14th of that month).
-Following his funeral, on the night of 22 March, Stephen was unanimously selected to become the new pope, settling into the Lateran Palace in Rome (at that time within the Kingdom of the Lombards).
+Zachary died on 15 March 752.
+Following his funeral, on 23 March, Stephen was unanimously selected to become the new pope, settling into the Apostolic Palace of the Lateran in Rome (at that time within the Kingdom of the Lombards).
 However, he reportedly felt unwell a day later.
 He was not legally bishop of Rome, owing to the canon law of the time, which stated that a pope's pontificate started upon his consecration.

 While ordering household chores from family members, Stephen suffered a stroke on 25 March.
 He succumbed to its effects the following day, still at the Lateran Palace, on 26 March; thus, Stephen died before his official consecration as bishop of Rome and coronation.
 He was succeeded by Stephen II the next day, who reigned until 757.
 Stephen II is legally acknowledged as Zachary's rightful successor by the Catholic Church.

 Following his own funeral, Stephen was buried in the atrium of the Old St. Peter's Basilica; however, his tomb was destroyed and subsequently lost during its demolition.